Chart Color Schemes

 Mount Annan features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 85.5% of all households, including 49.2% couples with children, 21.4% couples without children, and 14.1% single parent families.
-Non-family households account for the remaining 14.5%, with lone person households at 12.8% and group households comprising 1.6%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 3.0.
+Non-family households comprise the remaining 14.5%, with lone person households at 12.8% and group households at 1.6%.
+The median household size is 3.2 people, larger than Greater Sydney's average of 3.0.

 Frequently Asked Questions - Households